-Steven Smith - LS2 Arts Editor I think It's a students right to run the line between disgust and hilarity.
-Surely It's a credit to our free society that we can dress up openly as someone infamous like Osema Bin Laden, and personally, I find it really runny that a flagaship of international terrorism should be 'sent up' in such an un-prestiglious way.
-As Britain's we have a huge tradition of laughling in the face of adversity, and it is a right of free speech to be able to act in this way.
-If we don't talk about terrorism and shy away from its issues then we will surely only bread mistrust and disbellef.
+Steven Smith - LS2 Arts Editor Idea of adversity, and it is a light of the speech to be able to act in this way.
+If we don't talk about terrorism and shy away from its issues then we will surely only beread mistrust and disbellet.
 Ultimately the Otley run is a laugh.
-People aren't thinking "Oooh!
-Know what's cool, I'll dress up as a mass murderer" - on the contrary-they're sticking it up to the man and saying "I'm not scared, I don't care what you think".
-I can understand why people might be offended, but personally! would be more dieheartened if stuff like this didn't happen, and we were never forced to question curselves.
-It's like a really disgusting or non politically correct joke.
+People aren't thinking "Oooh 1 know what's cool.
+I'll dress up as a mass murderer" - on the con-trary - they're silcking it up to the man and saying "I'm not cared, I don't care what you think.'I car understand why people might be offended, but personally I would be more disheartened if stuff like this didn't happen, and we were never forced to question curselves.
+It's like a really disguisting or on politically correct joke.
 You kind of know you shouldn't laugh at it but you can't help it, it's just who you are.
-I suppose there are just some people around who never find those Jokes funny, more than often missing the point that peroy lan't an endorsement of something.
-I myself can't vait to see the likes of Harold Shipman and David Blunket (with dog in tow) skipping out of the Dry Dock.
+I suppose there are just some people around who never tind those jokes furny, more than often missing the point that pero-y lysn't an endorsement of something.
+I myself can't wait to see the likes of Harold Shpman and David Blunket(with dog in tow) skip-ping out of the Dry Dock.
 My only slight annoyance is that the man himself can't go on the Otley run.
-Then maybe, after a few drinking games and conga lines, he'd get his head straight.
-Should the Al-Qaeda hoaxers havr been thrown out of the pub for their outifts?
+Then maybe, after a tew drinking games and conga lines, he'd get his head stralght.
+Should the Al-Oaeda hoaxers havr been thrown out of the pub for their outifts?
 Words: Paul Tait Photos: Laura Balfour

 Taro Kiley, Philosophy, Second Year "I wouldn't have kicked them out but I can definitely see why the manager did.
-Usually I think dressing up is fine but Osama Bin Laden was probably a little too for."
+Usually 1 think dressing up is fine but Osama Bin Laden was probably a little too Far'